DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Ensemble Cast: While certain characters can gain more prominence than others depending on the arc, the RP lacks a defined main character.

-The Lieutenant dies from taking an Earthquake to the head from Emperor!Archeops in Tracer's body and ends up starting to liquefy like his counterpart from Fallout before getting telekinetically hurled out the window.
+The Lieutenant dies from taking an Earthquake to the head from Emperor!Archeops in Tracer's body and ends up starting to liquefy like his counterpart from Fallout before getting telekinetically hurled into a vaporizing forcefield.

 Jacob ends up stabbing a Scizor with a sword after it kills his girlfriend in a flashback.
 Complete with the sound of the exoskeleton shattering!

-Ellen Amarin's death involved getting stabbed by a Toxicroak, and bleeding out along with the deadly poison.
-Eskay almost receives the same fate, but is quickly saved by Ellen herself, Back from the Dead as Femata the Delta Golurk
+Ivy/Ellen Amarin's death involved getting stabbed by a Toxicroak, and bleeding out along with the deadly poison right in front of her own son.
+Eskay almost receives the same fate, but is quickly saved by Ellen herself, Back from the Dead as Femata the Delta Golurk.

 Ninetails dies from Tagg disemboweling her after Ammy and Herbert slice off all of her tails.